Pavel Filonov – famous Russian artist

 The first and last exhibition

 The artist was known only to people professionally engaged in the art.
-During Perestroika his work was presented to the general public.
+During Perestroika his works were presented to the general public.

 Filonov was visited by artists from all over the USSR and other countries, but he never took money for his lessons.